 On some years, particulate levels in the air rise above "safe" thresholds, forcing some business closures.
-Travelers with respiratory problems should check the haze in Singapore website created by the National Environment Agency to see if haze is a serious threat.
-On some very hazy days in the past, residents have been advised to minimize outdoor time and remain indoors!
+Travelers with respiratory problems should check the haze in Singapore website created by the National Environment Agency to see if haze is a severe threat.
+On some very hazy days in the past, residents have been advised to minimize outdoor time and remain indoors.

 Public Holidays in Singapore

 Residents in Singapore enjoy 11 public holidays annually to accommodate the four major religious groups (Buddhist, Muslim, Hindu, and Christian).
 Some secular holidays such as New Year's Day (Jan.
 1) not associated with specific groups are also observed.

 Some festivals such as Lunar New Year span much longer than a single day, and locals request holiday time before or after to maximize time off.
 Businesses owned by specific ethnic groups may still be closed in observance, and travel may be affected.

 If a public holiday falls on Sunday, businesses will close Monday instead.
 The Ministry of Manpower sets the dates of public holidays in Singapore each year.
 Check their calendar if your time in Singapore is short.

 Many festivals and holidays in Singapore are based on lunisolar calendars, so dates change from year to year.

 Holidays differ between ethnic groups.
 The regular public holidays for Singapore include: